-As we explained in our [client alert](#) on May 16, 2025, on May 14, 2025, the Missouri Senate passed Missouri House Bill 567 (HB 567) which effectively repealed Missouri Paid Sick Leave, effective August 28, 2025, when HB 567 was signed by Governor Mike Kehoe on July 10, 2025.
+On May 14, 2025, the Missouri Senate passed Missouri House Bill 567 (HB 567) which will effectively repeal Missouri Paid Sick Leave, effective August 28, 2025, if signed by Governor Mike Kehoe.
+We expect the Governor to sign this bill, but if he does not, we will supplement this Client Alert.